-- (a) Compassionate or compelling circumstances (e.g.: Illness where a medical certificate states that the student is unable to attend classes) or - (b) Misbehaviour by the student.
+- (a) Compassionate or compelling circumstances (e.g.: Illness where a medical certificate states that the student is unable to attend classes.
+Situations that are considered beyond the control of the student) or - (b) Misbehaviour by the student.

-MIT will inform the student if by applying for leave of absence, suspending or cancelling the student's enrolment, their visa will be affected.
-MIT will advise the Secretary of Department of Education and Training (DET) via PRISMS as required under Section 19 of the ESOS Act (2000) where the student's enrolment has been deferred, temporarily suspended or cancelled.
+MIT will inform the student if by deferring, suspending or cancelling the student's enrolment, their visa will be affected.
+MIT will advise the Secretary of DET via PRISMS as required under Section 19 of the ESOS Act (2000) where the student's enrolment has been deferred, temporarily suspended or cancelled.

-Where on medical or compassionate grounds (e.g.: death of a member of the family), subject to visa requirements, for academic reasons the maximum period of intermission/short leave of absence, if allowed, is two weeks.
+Where on medical or compassionate grounds (e.g.: death of a member of the family), subject to visa requirements, for academic reasons the maximum period of intermission/short leave of absence, if allowed is two weeks.
 This is provided the student applies by writing in advance and includes written evidence from an independent authority of the basis for their request.
-If the student needs to be absent for longer than two weeks, then they must defer their enrolment to a subsequent trimester.

 Deferral will have visa and fee implications.
 The student must seek MIT's advice about these implications before taking any action.
 In the event, where deferral is granted the student may need to reapply again to get a student visa.
-If a student defers or suspends their studies on any other grounds and without approval this will be considered as not complying with the student visa conditions and Melbourne Institute of Technology is legally bound to report to DET such students as not complying with student visa requirements.
+If a student defers or suspends their studies on any other grounds and without approval this will be considered as not complying with the student visa conditions and Melbourne Institute of Technology is legally bound to report to DET and this subsequently DOHA such students as not complying with student visa requirements.
 This can result in cancellation of the student's visa.